All Commissions

 IOU

-Northern and central New Jersey, serving approximately 3.8 million electric customers and 1.9 million gas customers
+Northern and central New Jersey, serving approximately 2.4 million electric and 1.9 million gas customers

-PSE&G is the state's largest utility and has been active with its Energy Strong and Clean Energy Future programs.
-Most recent base rate case (BPU Docket GR21050468) resulted in a settlement; the utility continues to pursue transmission and distribution capital recovery through infrastructure programs approved by FERC and BPU.
+PSE&G is the state's largest utility and has been active with its Energy Strong and Clean Energy Future infrastructure programs.
+Its most recent electric and gas base rate case resulted in a settlement approved in 2023, with ongoing dockets tied to grid modernization and EV infrastructure deployment.

 Jersey Central Power & Light (JCP&L)